Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Videos Of Native Speakers

-First of all, I love that Memrise incorporates video into their lessons.
-This is pretty rare in the language learning space (with the Busuu language program being the exception), and honestly, I’m a huge fan.
+First of all, I love the videos incorporated into their lessons.
+This is pretty rare in the language learning space (with Busuu being the exception), and honestly, I’m a huge fan.
 With most other companies, you typically just get audio lessons, where your computer or phone spits out words and phrases without the visual element.

 With Memrise, however, you actually get to see a local speaking your target language.
 This makes the lessons feel a lot more intimate and personal.
-You can see their body language, hand gestures, and gauge their inflection when they pronounce certain words.
+You can see their hand gestures and gauge their inflection when they pronounce certain words.

-This is super valuable in my opinion as visuals can really help you learn the language quicker.
-So overall, I have to give Memrise two big thumbs up for going the extra mile here with these video snippets.
+This is super valuable in my opinion as visuals can really help you advance quicker.
+So overall, I have to give them two big thumbs up for going the extra mile here with these video snippets.

 Great Tool For Learning Vocabulary

-Memrise is an extremely useful tool for learning and memorizing vocabulary.
-The Memrise learning framework utilizes a spaced repetition system, which is a classic and proven teaching method used by a handful of other language courses as well.
+Memrise is a useful tool for memorizing vocabulary.
+They use a spaced repetition system, which is a classic and proven teaching method used by a handful of other language courses as well.

 Essentially, this means that as you complete lessons, you’ll be introduced to a word or phrase for the first time, and then seconds later, you’ll be asked to recall it.
 Then minutes later, then days later.